-Finding the best lens for Canon T7 can be overwhelming considering the amount of lenses available on the market.
+Finding the best lens for Canon T7 can be overwhelming considering the number of lenses available on the market.
 In fact, Canon is the camera manufacturer with the most lenses than any competitor (and the best too).

-Whether you’ve had the Canon T7 DSLR for a while, or you’re just now looking into upgrading your current lens, the best Canon T7 lenses will make taking amazing pictures and videos relatively easy.
+Whether you’ve had the Canon T7 DSLR for a while, or you’re just now looking into upgrading your current lens, choosing only the best Canon T7 lenses will make taking amazing pictures and videos relatively easy.

 Best Canon T7 Lenses Summary